 The Environmental Enforcement Services contract expires in December 2021.

-This report provides an update on the performance of the contract to date and details future projections based on known comparatives and requests permission to progress the report's recommendations to Cabinet.
+This report provides an update on the performance of the contract to date and details future projections based on known comparatives and requests permission to progress the report's recommendations with Cabinets agreement.

 1. Recommendation(s)